DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

-Pull all your cushions, vacuum cushions and under cushions.
+Pull all the cushions off your sofa, vacuum the cushions and under the cushions.
 If needed pull the covers and wash them.
 Move the furniture from it’s spot and vacuum or sweep and wash under the furniture too.

 This task varies.
 I usually do it at least once a month due to toddler and pet activity.
 Weekly if I have hardwood floors.
 However, if you don’t have toddlers and pets you may only need to do this a few times a year.

 Take down all your lighting covers and wash them.
 Remove dust from ceiling fans by taking an old pillow case and putting it over the blade and pulling the dust into the case.
 You can shake out the case outside before washing it.

 Remove vent covers and wash them.
 If you have floor vents vacuum out the inside.
 Clean your air intake as well and change your filters.

 I have a toddler so this gets done weekly in my house due to the high possibility of my son having peanut butter on his fingers.
 Grab a Mr. Clean Eraser and get all those dirty fingerprints of door jams, corners, or the middle of the wall.

 While everyone cleans their flooring regularly there are a few things we don’t do to our flooring but a few times a year.
 Scrub the grout, vacuum and wipe down baseboards, scrub carpets and shake out all those rugs.